flybywiresim/docs/docs/dev-corner/qa-process.md

 ### "Media" Section

 If you have any media to be included in the report, make sure to include them in this section.
 Images, videos, YouTube links or Streamable links are welcome.
-Please ensure externally linked media is unlisted/public and available for at minimum 4 weeks of the date you post the report.
+Please ensure externally linked media is unlisted/public and available for at least 4 weeks from the date you post the report.

 !!! tip "Tip: Label your Media"
     We recommend you label your images (e.g. A-B-C) especially if you have linked them to a specific item in the negatives section, though for one or two images this is not necessary!